 I received a Kalanchoe as a gift plant this summer and I am now struggling to get it to bloom anew.
 Kalanchoe is an African native that has become a common house guest in North American homes.
 These plants require low light conditions to force budding.
 Ideally, the plant should experience 14 hours of lightless conditions to promote budding and bloom.
-Getting Kalanchoe to bloom again requires a bit of a rest period for the plant, correct lighting and some good fertilizer to fuel the process.
-A few tips on how to make a Kalanchoe rebloom will ensure success and a beautiful flowering houseplant in winter.
+Getting Kalanchoe to bloom again requires a bit of a rest period for the plant, correct lighting, and some good fertilizer to fuel the process.
+A few tips on how to make a Kalanchoe rebloom will ensure success and a beautiful, flowering houseplant in winter.

 Kalanchoe Bloom Time

 Usually, the plant is in full bloom at purchase and produces a constant parade of flowers for weeks or even months.
 Kalanchoes are forced to bloom by nurseries in order to present their flowers for purchasers.
 When does Kalanchoe bloom naturally?
-In its native region, Kalanchoe can bloom almost year around, but as a container houseplant, it is most commonly blooming in late winter to late spring.
+In its native region, Kalanchoe can bloom almost year-round, but as a container houseplant, it is most commonly blooming in late winter to late spring.
 This cycle will slow down as lighting increases.

 Getting a Kalanchoe to bloom again requires a rest period for the plant, and then tricking it into thinking it is a different time of year.
-Exposure to lower light levels during fall and winter will generally encourage the plant to bloom, but plants in higher light regions will need some closet time to mimic the lower light hours of a winter hibernation.
+Exposure to lower light levels during fall and winter will generally encourage the plant to bloom, but plants in higher light regions will need some closet time to mimic the lower light hours of winter hibernation.

 A hibernation, or rest period, is necessary for the plant to amass energy for blooming and growth when conditions are favorable.
 Keeping the plant in no light for this period will awaken the plant from its winter slumber and cause flower production.
 Failing to provide a rest period is often the reason getting Kalanchoe to bloom again may be unsuccessful.